Castlery sits in the mid-to-upper online sofa tier, with clean lines, modular options, and materials meant for daily use.

 How We Tested It

-We assembled each sofa as delivered, then cycled through real routines: laptop work, long TV sessions, gaming nights, quick naps, and hosting friends.
+We assembled each sofa as delivered, then put it through the same real-life routine: laptop work, long TV sessions, gaming nights, quick naps, and hosting friends.

 For each model, we scored assembly, cooling/breathability, comfort, durability feel, layout practicality, cleaning, and value.
-We used repeatable checks—edge-perch sit-to-stand, posture changes every 20–30 minutes, and controlled spot-clean tests with common drinks—then compared notes across the team.
+Our hands-on testing used the same repeatable checks every time—edge-perch sit-to-stand, posture changes every 20 to 30 minutes, and controlled spot-clean tests with common drinks—before we compared notes as a group.

 Castlery Sofa: Our Testing Experience